charles-e/nihao-example/README.md

 The project comprises of:

 * An on-chain hello world program
-* A client that can send a "hello" to an account and get back the number of times "hello" has been sent
+* A client that can send a "你好" to an account and get back the number of times "你好" has been sent

 ## Translations
 - [Traditional Chinese](README_ZH_TW.md)